-SECTION 18: VACATION
+SECTION 17: VACATION

-18.1 Entitlement
+17.1 Entitlement

-All employees who have worked with the City six (6) months or more and have worked half-time or more shall be entitled to use vacation leave (Library Aides: see Section 52).
+All employees who work with the City shall be entitled to use vacation leave (Library Aides: see Section 51).

-18.2 Vacation Approval
+17.2 Vacation Approval

 The times during the calendar year at which an employee shall take vacation shall be determined by the Department Head with due regard for the wishes of the employee and particular regard for the needs of the service.
 Wherever practical, employees in Units G-1, G-3, L, and R-1 working in the same classifications within a division shall be given preference of vacation time by seniority.
 If the City cannot allow the vacation that the employee requested, the employee, with the Department Head's approval (if the service permits), may take vacation at another mutually agreed upon time during the same calendar year.
 If the requirements of the service are such that a Department Head cannot permit an employee within the department to take an annual vacation leave, or any part of such leave within a particular calendar year, the City Manager/Director of Library Services may permit the employee to take the deferred vacation during the following year.